omgugly/anti-shuffle/README.md

 - entire script can be toggled with '/antishuffle' command in chat

 # notes
+this resource requires FXServer, make sure you're up-to-date (https://github.com/citizenfx/cfx-server-data)

+# credits
-credits to Ascaped for the concept/idea with their anti-seat-shuffle script (https://github.com/Ascaped/SeatShuffle)
+Ascaped for the concept/idea with their anti-seat-shuffle script (https://github.com/Ascaped/SeatShuffle)